FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 The code contains a subtle race condition.
 The `if` statement at line 16 is checking the value of an atomic count to see if it is 1.
 The `else` statement handles the case where it is not 1.
 Within the else statement the count is decremented at line 19.
 The problem is that if decrementing the count results in a value of 0 then the object stored in `_object` should be deleted.
 The code fails to check for this case, and so an object may be leaked.

-The initial test to see if the count was 1 isn't sufficient, between that check and when the count is decremented another thread may have released ownership and decremented the count leaving this object instance as the sole owner.
+The initial test to see if the count was 1 isn't sufficient, between that check and when the count is decremented and another thread may have released ownership and decremented the count leaving this object instance as the sole owner.

 The fix is to test atomically with the decrement in the same statement, line 19.
 The correct code is shown in shown below:

-{% include code.md name='05-correct_cow' caption='correct copy on write' %}
+{% include code.md name='05-correct_cow' caption='Correct copy-on-write' %}

-The code of the complete, correct implementations is available online[^cow]
+The code of the complete, correct implementations is available online[^cow].

 Another problem with raw synchronization primitives is that their use can have a large negative impact on system performance.
 To understand why, we need to understand Amdahl's Law.

 The intuition behind Amdahl's Law is that if a part of system takes time x to complete on a single core or processor, then it will encounter a speedup of y if it is run on y cores, but only if no synchronization takes places between the different cores or processors.
 $$S(N) = \frac{1}{(1-P)+\frac{P}{N}}$$
 Where the speedup $$S$$ is defined by this equation. $$P$$ is hereby the amount of synchronization in the range of $$[0 ..
 1]$$ and $$N$$ the number of cores or processors.

-Drawing the abscissa in logarithmic scale illustrates that there is only a speedup of 20 times, even when the system is running on 2048 cores or more and just 5% synchronization takes place.
+Drawing the abscissa in logarithmic scale illustrates that there is only a speedup of 20 times, even when the system is running on 2048 or more cores and just 5% synchronization takes place.

 {::comment} Convert/Create new SVG image
 {% include figure.md name='amdahl_log' caption="Amdahl's Law logarithmic scale" %}